Let me guess.

 It can also inspire them to take action, entice them to buy a product or service, or relate to them on a deeper level.

 Don’t just take it from me, though.
-Even Forbes believes in the power of writing, having recently published an article calling writing the “most important skill” to have in business.
+Even Forbes believes in the power of writing, having published an article calling writing the “most important skill” to have in business.

 So now you’re asking: